Learn with our infographics how the EU wants to use forests' power to absorb CO2 to fight climate change and offset carbon from the land use sector.

 The EU boasts 182 million hectares of forest, covering 43% of its land area.
 Forest coverage can vary considerably from one member state to another.
 In fact just seven countries account for more than 70% of the EU's forested areas: Finland, France, Germany, Italy, Poland, Spain and Sweden.

 Why forests are important

-MEPs want to prevent emissions produced as a result of deforestation.
-This is why they want to oblige every EU country to compensate for changes in land use by better managing or increasing their forest cover.
+MEPs want to prevent emissions caused by deforestation and they also call for obliging each EU country to compensate changes in land use, which lead to emissions of CO2, by better managing or increasing their forests.

 EU efforts to reduce greenhouse gas emissions